django-money/django-money/README.md

 	cd ./django-money/

 	pip install -e .[tests] # installation with required packages for testing

-The main tests:
+Recommended way to run the tests:

+	tox

+or

+	python setup test

+Testing the application in the current environment python:

+ * the main tests

 	./runtests.py

-Testing the compatibility the library "py-moneyed".
+ * testing the compatibility the library "py-moneyed".

 	PYTHONPATH=`pwd`/djmoney/tests:$PYTHONPATH py.test